Integrative Biology Laboratory

 Stites’ modeling found that certain mutations (such as mutations in the NF1 tumor suppressor gene) amplified the effects of other gene mutations, suggesting that certain combinations of mutations work together to drive cancer.
 These results were borne out with experiments using cancer cells and were observed in sequenced cancer genomes.

-2015 Clinical Pathology Residency, Washington University, St. Louis, MO
+Residency, Clinical Pathology, Washington University, St. Louis